-Aug 10, 2015
+Aug 10, 2019

-Euphonious ICD-inspired rhyme aside, I can’t help but laugh at this one.
+Euphonious ICD-inspired rhyme aside, we can’t help but laugh at this one.
 Yes, ICD-10 would honestly like to keep track of injuries that come at the hand of ducks.
 You should always be mindful of what you do (or don’t) feed those guys.
 But just in case you happen to get on one of their bad sides and end up on the wrong end of a duck attack, have no fear – you’ll have it on record.

 This is a real thing.
-If you end up in the hospital as a result of an incident where you suffer burns due to your water-skis being on fire, you’re either an incredibly good skier, or doing something that’s probably not a very smart idea.
+If you end up in the hospital as a result of an incident where you suffer burns due to your water-skis being on fire, you’re either an incredibly good skier or doing something that’s probably not a very smart idea.

-This is one of my personal favorites.
+This is one of our favorites.
 Not because being injured by a cow is incredibly outlandish, but because there are also codes for both being bitten by a cow (W55.21) and being struck (kicked) by a cow (W55.22).
 So, what exactly is other contact with a cow that would result in injury?

 Ah, got it.

 If you ever find yourself in this situation, the actual code will be the least of your concerns.
 Nevertheless, V97.33 – Sucked into a jet engine is still a 100% billable code.

 Something tells me you won’t see many W56.22’s in the heart of New York City.
 Orlando or San Diego on the other hand…